Skip to main content

 My Cluster Notes

 Personal cluster notes are facts you've discovered about a specific cluster but want to keep private (or aren't ready to share with the team yet).
-They behave like cluster-scoped facts but are visible only to you.
+They are visible only to you and are used only in chat sessions, not in investigations.

 Examples of personal notes you might keep before promoting: